kaycebasques/technicalwriting.dev/index.rst

 technicalwriting.dev
 ====================

-Boots-on-the-ground reporting from the frontiers of technical writing.
+Boots-on-the-ground reporting from the frontier(s?) of technical writing.

 ------------------
 Design || UI || UX